 You need to adhere to local data privacy laws, industry standards, and ISO/IEC 27001 security policies.
 From a technical standpoint, this requires implementing multi-factor authentication, automatic log-off, data encryption, and role-based access control.
 It’s equally important to establish policies for secure data management and train your employees in cybersecurity.

 The company needed to upgrade its legacy platform into a scalable infrastructure capable of processing large quantities of data.
 We started by moving the legacy hotel app into the cloud to make it scalable, optimizing its subsystems.
-Next, our team implemented a marketing module and developed companion apps for Android and iOS.
+Next, our dedicated team implemented a marketing module and developed companion apps for Android and iOS.